Scaarus/nativedb/object/PreventCollectionOfPortablePickup.md

 ## Parameters
 * **Prevent**:
 * **LocalOnly**: if true then the local player is prohibited from collecting the pickup.
-This is not synced and is used to prevent collection locally
+This is not synced and is used to prevent collection locally (Default value: `False`)